ferrous-systems/Squares/readme.md

 by sending JSON objects via POST requests containing the coordinates of the square in the grid as well as RGB values.

+The easiest way to get JSON objects is to write a program that serialises the data structures found in the protocol section.

 ## Download
   Get the zip file from [Ferrous Systems - Squares](https://github.com/ferrous-systems/Squares/archive/master.zip) or clone the repository from `git@github.com:ferrous-systems/Squares.git`.